LucaDeSiena/MuRAT/README.md

 The current version works following these steps:

-1. Download or clone the package at https://github.com/LucaDeSiena/MuRAT.
+1. Download or clone the package at <https://github.com/LucaDeSiena/MuRAT>.

 2. Work in the downloaded folder after moving it to an appropriate location on your system.

-3. Check that the IRTools have been downloaded in the corresponding folder in the working directory.
-Otherwise download them from https://github.com/jnagy1/IRtools/tree/ebd70d4036c3cd8c82fc1e17033351491fddf11f.
+3. Check that the IRTools have been downloaded as a zipped folder in the corresponding folder in the working directory.
+Otherwise download them from <https://github.com/jnagy1/IRtools/tree/ebd70d4036c3cd8c82fc1e17033351491fddf11f>.

 4. Open one of the three input .mlx files, providing a step-by-step explanation of all inputs (*Murat_inputMSH.mlx*, *Murat_inputRomania.mlx*, or *Murat_inputToba.mlx*) and create your own.